 Previous Teaching Experience

-- 2010-present Assistant Professor of Law.
-The University of Tulsa.
+- 2010-13 Assistant Professor of Law, The University of Tulsa College of Law.

 - 2003-05 Teaching Fellow.
 Harvard College (Harvard University Distinction in Teaching).